 - Service agreement shall consider extended working hours (on EI days) and service times (i.e. also on Saturdays and Sundays/ Holidays). - All weighing scales shall have a certificate of calibration, valid for the event venue. - Capacity and resolution of scales, as well as type (hanging vs. flatbed), shall be as stated in the Equipment Inspection requirements document.
 Flatbed scales shall have separate readout displays. - Certified check weights for scales up to 200 kg (quantity and type of individual weights subject to mutual agreement).
-In case activities are spread out over multiple venues, several packages of check weights may be needed. - Sails and Spars Inspection Tables with dimensions as stated in the Equipment Inspection requirements document shall be available in a sheltered area free from wind and environmental effects (rain, direct sunlight etc.) - Waterproof equipment event limitation stickers: on average 10 unnumbered stickers per boat.
-The final number of stickers per event, size and design are subject to mutual agreement by the Organising Committee and the Equipment Inspection Committee. - Event stamps and waterproof ink + pads shall be provided by the Organising Committee for stamping of sails.
-The final number of stamps/pads, size and design are subject to mutual agreement by the Organising Committee and the Equipment Inspection Committee. - Measurement equipment as stated in the equipment inspection requirements document; including but not limited to steel rules, steel tape measures, permanent pens and tape. - Table, chairs and stationery for administration.
+In case activities are spread out over multiple venues, several packages of check weights may be needed. - Sails & Spars Inspection Tables with dimensions as stated in the Equipment Inspection requirements document shall be available in a sheltered area free from wind and environmental effects (rain, direct sunlight etc.) - Waterproof equipment event limitation stickers: on average 10 unnumbered stickers per boat.
+The final number of stickers per event, size and design are subject to mutual agreement by the Organizing Committee and the Equipment Inspection Committee.